If you’ve ever spoken with a career counselor or spent much time learning about the job search process, you’ve probably heard of hard skills.

 Hard Skills Defined

 Hard skills are part of the skill set that is required for a job.
-They include the expertise necessary for an individual to successfully do the job.
+They include the technical skills required to accomplish specific tasks, and the expertise necessary for an individual to successfully do a job.
 They are job-specific and are typically listed in job postings and job descriptions.

-Hard skills are acquired through formal education and training programs, including college, apprenticeships, short-term training classes, online courses, certification programs, as well as by on-the-job training.
+Hard skills are acquired through formal education and training programs, including college, apprenticeships, short-term training classes, online courses, and certification programs, as well as on-the-job training.